 - You have an audience (either through your blog or social media platforms)

 - Your audience trusts you (people buy people, so if there’s no trust no one will buy from you)

-- The product or service makes sense for your audience (no recommending lawn mowers to college students)
+- The product or service makes sense for your audience (no recommending orthopedic shoes to college students)

 - You have actually tried the product and service and liked it (again with the trust factor, because if you recommend crap, people will lose faith in you and not make any purchases)

 Having said that, here are my top affiliate marketing programs for bloggers to sign up for.